Meatfucker/metatron2/README.md

 ![metatron2](/assets/wordgenexample.png)

-* Supports a 7B or 13B llm for configurable vram usage needs.
+* Supports a 7B or 13B LLava LLM for configurable vram usage needs.
 See the usebigllm setting in settings.cfg.
-* Can be directly chatted with by tagging it or using /wordgen.
+* Can be directly chatted with by tagging it
-* Negative prompts are also supported via /wordgen
 * Can summarize chatroom messages with /summarize
 * Keeps a per user history so it can maintain multiple conversations at once.
 * Replies can be rerolled.